E.E. Charlton-Trujillo

 e.E.
-Charlton-Trujillo, a South Texas native, is a Mexican American filmmaker and novelist.
+Charlton-Trujillo is a Mexican-American filmmaker and novelist.

 Biography

 Charlton-Trujillo attended Texas A&M University-Corpus Christi, and did graduate work in film at Ohio University.
 While there, she wrote her first play, Bellies and Seeds the film Passing Through.
 They also was the recipient of I. Hollis Perry-Billman and the Betty Thomas Filmmaking Awards for their thesis film Cielto Liendo (Pretty Sky).